fab2s/OpinHelpers/docs/math.md

 }
 ```

-Since `__toString()` is implemented, you can transparently re-use partial $calculus directly as instance when calculating:
+You can transparently re-use partial $calculus directly as instance when calculating:

 ```php
 $number = (new Math('42'));